Theories of Consciousness (tcc)

 Core claim: Consciousness is identical with integrated information (Φ).
 A system is conscious to the degree that it is both differentiated (capable of many possible states) and integrated (cannot be decomposed into independent subsystems without information loss).
 The theory provides a mathematical formalism for quantifying consciousness.

-What IIT actually contributes as constraint: Consciousness involves integration.
-Any adequate account must explain why experience is unified rather than fragmented, and why disruptions of integration (as in split-brain cases, dissociative disorders, or anesthesia) alter the character of experience.
+What IIT contributes as constraint: Consciousness involves integration.
+Any complete framework must accommodate the irreducible integration of each instance of experience, and the fact that disruptions of integration alter the character of experience.
 This constraint is robust across methods, recurrent across contexts, resistant to eliminative explanation, and costly to exclude — meeting all four IBC criteria.

 Global Neuronal Workspace Theory (GNW)